“Sports without music is just a game. Music makes it entertaining” – Ice Cube

 Get Moving and Get Listening

 From running to weightlifting, a steady beat has been found to offer a variety of benefits to physical exercise.
-Between our Atlas soundbar for some garden sunrise yoga, the Petersfield Go portable DAB radio for an intensive run meets risk powerwalk or the Little Shelford Bluetooth digital radio, for a living room dance session, Majority has all bases covered to enhance your physical activity.
+Between our Atlas soundbar for some garden sunrise yoga, the Eddington Portable Bluetooth DAB Radio for an intensive run meets risk powerwalk or the Little Shelford Bluetooth digital radio, for a living room dance session, Majority has all bases covered to enhance your physical activity.

 What music do you listen to while you exercise?
 Tag us on social media with your favourite Majority device while you work out @majorityaudio #majorityaudio #carbonneutralaudio